 and

-where (\ref{eq_thre_G}) indicates a ``good'' channel condition to the serving AP that leads to a large desired signal power and (\ref{eq_thre_I}) indicates that the inter-cell interference leakage generated by this user is well confined due to a ``weak'' channel condition to the other APs.
+where (\ref{eq_thre_G}) indicates a ``good'' channel condition to the serving AP, corresponding to a large desired signal power, and (\ref{eq_thre_I}) indicates a ``weak'' channel condition to the other APs since the inter-cell interference leakage generated by this user is well confined.
 From (\ref{eq_thre_G}) and (\ref{eq_thre_I}), it can be seen that only the \emph{amplitude information} of the channels is required.
-In each cell, users satisfying both (\ref{eq_thre_G}) and (\ref{eq_thre_I}) transmit with the PHY data rate $R$ (to be selected in Section \ref{subsecDRD}), while the other users keep idle in this time slot.
-Each AP then receives and decodes the desired packet by treating all the interference as noise.
-By virtue of opportunistic transmission, when $N$ is sufficiently large in our ultra-dense random access network, it is possible for the desired packets that are simultaneously sent from multiple users in different cells to be successfully decoded at the receivers with high probability.
+In each cell, users satisfying both (\ref{eq_thre_G}) and (\ref{eq_thre_I}) start to transmit with the PHY data rate $R$ (to be selected in Section \ref{subsecDRD}), while the other users keep idle in this time slot.
+Finally, each AP receives and decodes the desired packet while treating all the interference as noise.
+Thanks to the opportunistic transmission, when $N$ is sufficiently large in our ultra-dense random access network, the receivers are capable of successfully decoding their desired packets that were simultaneously sent from multiple users with high probability.

-Note that our IA-ORA protocol operates for general $K$ values.
-As a special case, for $K=1$, each user just checks whether the condition (\ref{eq_thre_G}) is fulfilled or not, which corresponds to the conventional ORA protocol.
+We remark that our IA-ORA protocol operates for general values of $K$.
+As a special case, when $K=1$, each user only checks whether the condition (\ref{eq_thre_G}) holds, which corresponds to the conventional ORA protocol.